agentzhao/sc2005/labs/README.md

 If we want to get the data from only Page faults, we can do so in PageOutPageIn().

 To get the entries where pages are paged out, we can print `phyPage` in `DoPageOut(phyPage)` under the condition that `memoryTable[phyPage].dirty` is `TRUE`

+## Additional Notes

+- if context switch, valid bits of TLB all set to 0
+- if thread deleted, valid bits of TLB and IPT are set to 0